ArbiterLib/Arbiter/README.md

 ## Examples

 This repository contains not-production-strength [examples](examples/) for demonstrating how the Arbiter API can be used to build different functionality.

-Of course, there are almost certainly other possible uses that we assuredly haven’t thought of or implemented, so this shouldn’t be taken as an exhaustive showcase.
+To compile all included examples, run `make examples`.

 For more information about individual examples, see the README in each folder.
+Of course, there are almost certainly other possible uses that we assuredly haven’t thought of or implemented, so this shouldn’t be taken as an exhaustive showcase!

 ## Bindings

 Because the functionality of Arbiter is exposed in a C interface, it’s easy to build bindings into other languages.
 Currently, Arbiter already has [Swift bindings](bindings/swift/), with more planned!

+To compile all included bindings, run `make bindings`.

 If you’d like to implement your own bindings, please let us know about them [in a GitHub issue](https://github.com/jspahrsummers/Arbiter/issues/new), and we can include a link here in the README.

 ## License